 Exercise boosts production of new brain cells, slows down brain cell aging, and improves the flow of nutrients to the brain.

-It can also increase your levels of dopamine along with both serotonin and norepinephrine, a dual-purpose stress hormone and neurotransmitter that helps you respond to stressful situations.
-(35)
+It can also increase your levels of dopamine, serotonin, and norepinephrine, a dual-purpose stress hormone/neurotransmitter that helps you respond to stressful situations.
+(73)

 Dr. John Ratey, renowned psychiatrist and author of Spark: The Revolutionary New Science of Exercise and the Brain, has extensively studied the effects of physical exercise on the brain.

 He found that exercise raises baseline levels of dopamine by promoting the growth of new brain cell receptors.

-But you don’t need to exercise strenuously to enhance your brain.
+But you don’t need to exercise strenuously to boost your brain in this way.